Senate bill seeks an end to surprise hospital charges in Georgia

-The days of unexpectedly big hospital bills in Georgia could be nearing an end if a bill filed Tuesday in the state Senate reaches the finish line during the current legislative session.
+The days of unexpectedly big hospital bills in Georgia could be nearing an end if a bill filed early last week in the state Senate reaches the finish line during the current legislative session.

 Senate Bill 293 would prohibit medical patients from being charged extra for medical services performed within a person’s insurance network but done by out-of-network specialists.
 It’s sponsored by Senate Finance Committee Chairman Chuck Hufstetler, R-Rome, who has brought legislation on the same issue in recent years to no avail.